 - □ Take prenatal vitamins once a day.
 We also advise a daily DHA supplement (but many PN Vitamins now include DHA).
 We also advise a daily Calcium Supplement with Vitamin D. - □ Have your first prenatal lab panel done.
 Most labs can be drawn in our office, unless your insurance plan requires you to go to an outside lab.
-If you transfer care to us, we still need to run these prenatal tests. - Decide if you would like non-invasive prenatal testing (called NIPT).
+If you transfer care to us, we still need to run these prenatal tests. - Consider having genetic mutation screening done.
+Often we test the mother first and then if any abnormalities are found would then test the father, but both parents can be tested at the same time. - Decide if you would like non-invasive prenatal testing (called NIPT).
 This is a test to detect fetal DNA in the mother's blood and can be done about 9-10 weeks.
 It is very accurate but can be expensive.
-This web site allows you to check your estimated cost: www.integratedgenetics.com/patients/cost-estimator#/ - □ You will receive information from the State of California about Prenatal Screening.
+This web site allows you to check your estimated cost: https://womenshealth.labcorp.com/patients/cost-estimator#/ - □ You will receive information from the State of California about Prenatal Screening.
 Please review this information prior to your first OB consultation with the doctor. - □ The nuchal translucency scan (the NT) is done at 12-13 weeks gestation here in our office.
 This is the first part of a 2-part prenatal screening program and involves an ultrasound, and sometimes a blood draw. - At 16 weeks, the second part of the 2-part prenatal screening test is done.
 This is the afp blood test. - □ All patients are tested for possible gestational diabetes about 26-28 weeks. (twins-sooner).
 In addition, if you are Rh Negative, you will need a Rhogam injection at the 28-week blood draw appt. - □ By the 7th month, decide about childbirth preparation classes.
-First-time patients may want to take the Huntington prepared childbirth classes, breast-feeding, infant care or others (\cancelled due to COVID). - By the 7th month, submit your Labor and Delivery pre-registration form to Huntington Hospital.
+First-time patients may want to take the Huntington prepared childbirth classes, breast-feeding, infant care or others (\cancelled due to COVID). - By the 7th month, submit your Labor and Delivery pre-registration to Huntington Hospital.
 If you do not yet have a Pediatrician, you may leave that section blank.
 The form can be downloaded from the Huntington Hospital web site.
-Click on Our Services, Pregnancy and Childbirth, Preparing for your Stay. - □ Huntington Hospital's Birthing Center offers free tours.
-Call 626-397-5037.
-Check the hospital web site. - Select a Pediatrician for the baby's care while in the hospital.
+Click on Our Services, Pregnancy and Childbirth, Preparing for your Stay. - Select a Pediatrician for the baby's care while in the hospital.
 We can recommend one, but many patients wish to ask around and pick someone of their own choosing.
-Verify that your selected Pediatrician is on your child's medical insurance plan and is on staff at Huntington. - □ If you are planning on having a tubal ligation (tying the tubes), please be sure that you have signed the California State Sterilization Consent Form. - $\Box$ Any balance due should be paid by the 28th week.
-Please discuss all financial issues with our billing dept. - A Make a decision about umbilical cord blood banking.
+Verify that your selected Pediatrician is on your child's medical insurance plan and is on staff at Huntington. - □ If you are planning on having a tubal ligation (tying the tubes), please be sure that you have signed the California State Sterilization Consent Form. - A Make a decision about umbilical cord blood banking.
 See the section in our booklet for more information. - □ If you work, once you have determined your last day of work, we can help you submit a disability claim.
 You may also be eligible for the California Paid Family Leave program.
 See the section in this booklet. - Contact your insurance carrier about 1 month before your due date to be sure that they are aware that you are pregnant, and that there have been no unexpected problems with your coverage.
 If you are planning on having a Cesarean, or a tubal ligation, or both, be sure they know about these issues as well.